2adapt/template-general/README.md

 ```

-6. verify that the api server can be started:
+## 6 - verify that the api server can be started:
 ```bash
 cd packages/api
 node src/server.js  # TODO: add this as a "run" command in package.json
 ```

-7. Create the systemd service
+## 7 - create the systemd service

 See details in the "Systemd units" section ("Reload and activate the service")